SITE MENU

 Be sure to take waterproof clothing and good shoes or boots.
 The weather in Scotland can change very quickly particularly in mountain areas and by the coast (which means most of the country!).
 It can be sunny one minute and pouring with rain and blowing a gale the next.
 Be prepared for anything and everything.

 If you are walking the hills and moors during the hunting season, make sure that there is no deer stalking or grouse shooting in progress, as I'm sure you wouldn't want to get shot.
 Ask your host or the people at the Tourist Office which are the areas to avoid at this time.
-The usual season for deer-stalking is from 1 September to 20 October for stags.
-Hinds are culled from then until 15 February.
+The usual season for deer stalking in Scotland is from 1 July to 20 October for stags.
+Hinds are culled from 21 October until 15 February.
+No stalking on Sundays.
 You should also take care during the grouse-shooting season from 12 August to 10 December.

 And don't forget that Scotland is famous for its midges, so remember to take some insect repellant with you whether you are camping or just walking.